nicholashibberd/bouncing-vim/README.md

 > A lot of other features are already implemented, this README will be
 > updated to illustrate all of them.

+### Clipboard

+* Copy the visual selection to the system clipboard with `CTRL+c`
+* Configuration is provided to support system clipboard in Tmux as well

+### Real delete

+Vim collapses the two functionalities of deleting and cutting.

+The `ALT+d` shortcut is provided to do real deletion (cut to the blackhole register in Vim parlance):
+- current line in normal mode
+- selection in visual mode

+### Home key

+Pressing the home key will bring to the first non-blank character.
+Pressing again will bring to the first column, and then it will toggle between the two positions.

+Keycode fix is provided for this to work inside Tmux.